jnozzi/cocoadev.com/markdown/CoreDataGenerationGapDesignPattern.md

 So - my question remains :-)

 ----
 I put my code in categories of the X Code generated Core Data classes.
-For example if there is a class, General/VTPath, that is an X Code generated subclass of General/NSManagedObject
+For example if there is a class, VTPath, that is an X Code generated subclass of NSManagedObject

-I simply define General/VTPath+Utility.m  and General/VTPath+Quartz.m and so forth:
+I simply define VTPath+Utility.m  and VTPath+Quartz.m and so forth:

-General/[VTPath+Utility.m]
+[VTPath+Utility.m]

-#import "General/VTPath.h"
+#import "VTPath.h"

-@implementation General/VTPath (Utility)
+@implementation VTPath (Utility)

-- (General/NSBezierPath *)bezierPathRepresentation;
+- (NSBezierPath *)bezierPathRepresentation;
 {
    ...
 }